Ellis Stanley Joseph: Platypus (1922)

 Ellis Joseph wrote about the events of the long journey and his efforts—from 1916 onward—to export a platypus, in an article for Bulletin of the New York Zoological Society that was quoted in The Journal (Adelaide) of 7 April 1923.
 The export of a live platypus was the pinnacle of Joseph's career and he was proud to have achieved it.
 It remained the event for which he was most renowned, for several decades.

 1923 shipments (camels, birds and kangaroos)

 In July 1923, Ellis Joseph made a large shipment to the United States using two separate ships.

 He bought 55 camels, from a camel depot of the government of South Australia and shipped these to America on the steamer Eastern. (or Easterner).
 The camels were destined for American zoos.
 Camels are not native to Australia but were imported as a means of transport in arid areas.
 By the time of the shipment, such camels were being replaced by motorised transport.
-Camels still exist in Australia, in large numbers, as feral animals.
+Feral camels still exist in Australia, in large numbers.

 Ellis Joseph also sent a shipment of birds and 150 kangaroos to New York on the steamer Medic.
 He had been advertising to purchase live kangaroos in June 1923.